-For nearly 175 years, the men and women of Notre Dame have aspired to becomes forces for good in the world.
+For nearly 175 years, the men and women of Notre Dame have aspired to become forces for good in the world.
 Today, veterans pursue their degrees at the University of Notre Dame, continuing a dedication to serve and a solemn commitment to make the world a better place.

 The Notre Dame Veterans Fund helps offset tuition and living costs, and provides resources that enable military-connected students to continue their education here at Notre Dame.
 There are between 250 to 300 military-connected students enrolled at Notre Dame in a given semester.
 Please make a gift today to support these men and women who serve as leaders both in and out of the classroom.